ahmadrezaM97/notes/notes/Fleeting Notes/core values.md

+1. I am going to tell you about one of my experience in the first couple of months after I started my work at Divar.
+2. It was about my first big and important task, Our estimation for the task was 20 days.
+3. It was a quite bit complicated because
+	1. it consists of development in multiple microservices
+	2. in different teams
+4. I had to design the feature and implement it,

-1. Healthy egos
+5. Healthy egos
 	1.
-2. pursuit of excellence
+6. pursuit of excellence
 	1.
-3. feedback obsessed
+7. feedback obsessed
 	1. Giving a feedback
 		1. last month I got an merge request and I reviewed it, generally and then
 	2. receiving a feedback